two women creating an llc

 LLCs can also elect to be taxed like corporations, where the profits of the LLC are taxed at the business level.
 The state income tax treatment of LLC profits and losses may or may not mirror the IRS tax treatment depending on the state.

 LLCs are also subject to any franchise taxes imposed by the state of incorporation.
-A franchise tax is a tax imposed for the mere privilege of being an LLC incorporated or registered to transact business (through a process called foreign qualification, learn more about doing business out of state here) in that state.
+A franchise tax is a tax imposed for the mere privilege of being an LLC formed or registered to transact business (through a process called foreign qualification, learn more about doing business out of state here) in that state.
 Franchise taxes are typically due annually, and the amounts differ by state.
 Note: California LLCs are subject to an annual minimum franchise tax of $800 per year.

 What is the organizational structure of an LLC?